In a Nutshell

 As mentioned, PenFed accepts people from around 170 qualifying organizations.
 The full list, which can be found with the mortgage application form on PenFed’s website, contains a range of defense-related organizations in the private, public and non-profit sectors.

-PenFed is best used for:
+PenFed is right for:

 - Getting a home loan with a low down payment